 Newcomer investors may not be aware that one approach to gold investment is still to purchase genuine gold bullion.
 One of the purest forms of gold to invest in includes actual bars of metal.
 You can purchase gold in a variety of formats, such as gold coins, medallions, or gold bars, which are typically available in 100-gram bars.
 You can buy actual gold straight from a significant financial institution that has a section for valuable metals.

-Opting to purchase gold coins directly is a tangible way to invest in gold, allowing investors to hold their wealth physically.
-When buying gold coins, it’s important to note that dealers typically add a markup to the spot price—the current market value—to cover their costs and secure a profit.
-For instance, if gold’s spot price is $1,200 per ounce, a 1-ounce gold coin might cost you around $1,250 or more.
-The premiums can also vary based on the type of gold you’re buying, with gold coins often carrying a higher premium than gold bars.
-However, investors should consider the implications of physical storage.
-Keeping gold at home introduces risks such as theft or loss, and securing insurance for your gold can lead to additional expenses.
+In 2025, purchasing gold coins remains a popular and tangible way to invest in gold, offering investors the advantage of holding physical wealth.
+However, it’s essential to understand that dealers typically add a markup to the spot price—the current market value—to cover their costs and ensure a profit.
+For example, if the spot price of gold is $2,000 per ounce, a 1-ounce gold coin might cost you $2,100 or more.
+The premium varies depending on the type of gold being purchased, with gold coins often commanding a higher markup than gold bars due to their design and collectability.
+Investors should also consider storage implications.
+Keeping gold at home introduces risks such as theft or accidental loss, and obtaining adequate insurance can incur additional costs.
+For those looking for secure alternatives, renting a safety deposit box or utilising professional vault services can offer peace of mind, albeit at an extra expense.

-Buying gold bullion, which can be either conventional gold bars or gold coins, is one of the easiest ways to invest in gold.
+One of the easiest ways to invest in gold is to buy bullion, which can be conventional bars or coins.
 Gold bars are available in a range of quantities and dimensions, from one gram to 400 ounces.
 Investors in Canada can purchase gold bars online through CIBC Precious Metals or in person at CIBC stores.

 On the flip side, although potentially volatile, paper gold investments like mining stocks can offer significant long-term returns as their value is linked to gold prices.
 ETFs offer liquidity and ease of trade on the stock market but lack the tangible security of physical gold.
 For those leaning towards physical gold, purchasing through a precious metal dealer is straightforward, though costs may include markups and insurance for home storage.
 Alternatively, investing in gold through an RRSP or TFSA in Canada presents a tax-advantaged way to include physical gold in your retirement or savings plans, providing a blend of stability and tax efficiency.

-You may easily purchase gold ETFs using the same trading account to purchase other investments on a stock market like the Toronto Stock Exchange (TSX).
+You may easily purchase gold ETFs using the same trading account to buy other investments on a stock market, such as the Toronto Stock Exchange (TSX).
 It is as easy as looking up the ETF’s stock index code and placing an order.
-Just create a brokerage account with your bank or another financial institution of your choice if you still need to create one.
-You will be allowed to independently make gold investments in stocks, funds or ETFs.
+Just create a brokerage account with your bank or another financial institution of your choice if you still need to set one up.
+You will be able to independently make investments in gold stocks, funds, or ETFs.

 An Overview of Gold Prices History

 Canada holds a significant place in the global gold market, being the fifth-largest producer with a production value surpassing $12 billion in 2020, predominantly from Ontario and Quebec.
 The role of gold in Canada has seen a pivotal shift over the years.
-Traditionally cherished for jewellery, the tide has turned, making gold investment the primary demand driver.
+Traditionally cherished for jewellery, the tide has turned, making gold investment the primary driver of demand.
 By 2020, nearly 47% of gold’s use was for investment purposes, a figure that edged closer to half of all demand by mid-2022.

 Advisable Time to Make Gold Investment in Canada